Magnitus-/gogcli/README.md

 gogcli manifest search --has-url="^/downloads/.*/fr[0-9]installer[0-9]$" --terminal=false
 ```

-**NOTE: The feature to search games that contain a specific url pattern is currently in the main branch and not yet released.**

 ## Trim Patches

 Patches for some games can take a lot of disk space.
 Gogcli containes a convenience command to trim patches for a given game from your manifest and then you can apply it to your storage normally.